Malayan tiger

 In the Malay language, the tiger is called harimau, also abbreviated to rimau.
-It is also known as the southern Indochinese tiger, to distinguish it from tiger populations in northern parts of Indochina, which are genetically different to this population.
+It has also been known as the southern Indochinese tiger, to further distinguish it from the Indochinese tiger population to the north in Myanmar and Thailand, which differ genetically from this population.

 Taxonomy

 Felis tigris was the scientific name used by Carl Linnaeus in 1758 for the tiger.

 Panthera tigris corbetti was proposed by Vratislav Mazák in 1968 for the tiger subspecies in Southeast Asia.
 Panthera tigris jacksoni was proposed in 2004 as a subspecies as a genetic analysis indicated differences in mtDNA and micro-satellite sequences to P. t. corbetti.
 Since revision of felid taxonomy in 2017, the Malayan tiger is recognised as a P. t. tigris population.
 However, a genetic study published in 2018 supported six monophyletic clades based on whole-genome sequencing analysis of 32 specimens.
 The Malayan tiger appeared to be distinct from other mainland Asian tiger specimens, thus supporting the concept of six subspecies.